blackmaskexe/github-foundations/02 - GitHub/09-GitHub Repos/06 - Tags & Tagging.md

 - it should be followed while naming tags

 ## Versioning old commits:
 - you have to checkout that particular commit by using the commit sha
+- then assign the particular tag to that commit